Why study this course?

-If you work in specialised services for women and children who have experienced violence, then this course is an ideal step to expand your understanding and knowledge.
-It is aimed at those working as policy makers or delivering services at local, regional or national levels, or who are intending to establish careers in these sectors.
+If you work in specialised services for women and children who have experienced violence then this course is an ideal step to expand your understanding and knowledge.
+It is aimed at those working as policy makers or delivering services at local, regional or national levels, as well as those who are intending to establish careers in these sectors.

 This course, delivered by specialist lecturers, provides a comprehensive introduction to theory, research, policy and practice.
 On completion, it can serve as a stepping stone towards a postgraduate qualification.